Kozea/Radicale/pages/technical_choices.rst

   executable with some command line options.

 ``ical``
-  In this module are written the classes to represent calendars and calendar items in Radicale.
-The simple iCalendar readers and writers are included in this file, to read and write requests and internally stored calendars.
+  In this module are written the classes to represent collections and items in Radicale.
+The simple iCalendar and vCard readers and writers are included in this file.
 The readers and writers are small and stupid: they do not fully understand the iCalendar format and do not know at all what a date is.

 ``xmlutils``
   The functions defined in this module are mainly called by the CalDAV server